TITLE 16 OCCUPATIONAL

 the hearing;

-or board notices, scheduling orders, subpoenas, and subpoenas duces tecum, and
+officer or board notices, scheduling orders, subpoenas, and subpoenas duces

-other routine procedural documents that facilitate the efficient conduct of
+tecum, and other routine procedural documents that facilitate the efficient

-disciplinary proceeding at the conclusion of any hearing or upon request by a
+any disciplinary proceeding at the conclusion of any hearing or upon request by

 surrender of a license in lieu of prosecution;